 Dragging the perpetrators through the criminal court system is a long and difficult process and one that doesn’t always achieve the result required.
 The victim is often left feeling even greater fear and anxiety along with a sense of guilt that they have brought about the downfall of a relative or close friend.

 Taking a different approach to elder abuse cases

 We work with families to resolve the problems through practical alternative solutions.
 For more information about our services call 0115 7722129 or visit our website at www.barkerevanslaw #elderabuse

-Rosamund Evans is Regional Co-ordinator of Solicitors For The Elderly Nottinghamshire and Derbyshire Group and is a Full Member of the Society of Trust and Estate Practitioners.
+Rosamund Evans is a full accredited member of Solicitors For The Elderly and is the Regional Co-ordinator of Solicitors For The Elderly Nottinghamshire and Derbyshire Group.
+She is also a Full Member of the Society of Trust and Estate Practitioners.